osrsbox/osrsbox.github.io/_posts/2018-07-26-osrs-cache-research-extract-cache-definitions.md

     + Expand the Runelite icon
     + Expand the Modules folder
     + Right click Cache, and select Open Project
-	+ A new project will appear is the navigation pane
+    + A new project will appear in the navigation pane

 Before we can build the actual cache tool, we need to modify the source code a little.
 Since RuneLite is a suite of tools, we need to configure the Maven project to only build the Cache tool.
 Using the navigation menu, open the following file:

 + Cache > Project Files > pom.xml

-You need to add a line in the `pom.xml` file to specify a main class.
-With a main class, the tool cannot be run correctly.
+You need to add a line in the `pom.xml` file to specify the main class.
+With the main class, the tool cannot be run correctly.
 You need to add the following entry:

 {% highlight xml %}
 <manifest>
     <mainClass>net.runelite.cache.Cache</mainClass>
 </manifest>
 {% endhighlight %}